-Aberdeen has quite a brutal history of witchcraft accusations (and other dark events such as mass kidnappings).
-This post details the start of my research into those areas.
+Aberdeen has quite a brutal history of witchcraft accusations, and other dark events such as mass kidnappings.
+This post details the start of my research in those areas.

 Aberdeen’s Cowdray Hall doubles as a war memorial and a venue for classical concerts, and it’s where I started my wee tour of the city on this day.

 Leaving grand places behind, I journeyed on to the Tolbooth Museum, a 17th and 18th century gaol.
 Unlike the pristine war memorial, the prison exhibits the dark nature of its origin for all to see.
 The small cells are stifling and scary.
 They smell stale.
 There are a few of those terrifying pretend people; some of them talk, regaling you with tales of their mistreatment.

 The 18th century record of prisoners reveals many debtors, a murder spree and one intriguing entry of unspecified ‘outrages’.